Stabilizing randomized GMRES through flexible GMRES: Numerical experiments

 \subsection{Problem \texttt{ML\_Geer}}

 We consider the \texttt{ML\_Geer} problem from the SuiteSparse Matrix Collection~\cite{davis2011university}, a nonsymmetric $A$ of size $n=1,504,002$, using a random right-hand side vector for $Ax=b$.
-In Figure~\ref{fig:ml_geer} we solve that problem with and without ILU preconditioner, varying the Arnoldi truncation parameter~$t$.
+In Figure~\ref{fig:ml_geer} we solve that problem with and without ILU preconditioner, with a target relative residual norm of $10^{-6}$ and $10^{-3}$, respectively, varying the Arnoldi truncation parameter~$t$.
 Again, we observe that the method converges robustly (albeit slowly) irrespective of the choice of $t$, but there is a noticeable delay in convergence with $t=0$ for later iterations.
-This delay is partly explained by the orthogonalization cost for the $m=257$ outer FGMRES iterations that are performed.
-Note that the the cost of full orthogonalization increases like $O(nm^2)$, and this becomes noticeable for large~$m$ in particular when matrix-vector products are relatively cheap (which is the case when no preconditioner is used).
+This delay is partly explained by the orthogonalization cost for the $m=137$, respectively $m=257$, outer FGMRES iterations that are performed.
+As the cost of full orthogonalization increases like $O(nm^2)$, this becomes noticeable for large~$m$ in particular when matrix--vector products are relatively cheap (which is the case when no preconditioner is used).